qsyed/python-programs/README.md

 ## web_scraping/guessing_game
 > This is a code along from [Colt Steele's python course](https://www.udemy.com/course/the-modern-python3-bootcamp/).
 In this section I leanrned how to scrap the website [quotes to scrape](http://quotes.toscrape.com/).
-The program extracts the quote, author, and a link to the quote. and places into a csv file.
+In the csv_scraper.py file, the program extracts the quote, author, and a link to the quote and places into a csv file.
+In the game.py file, the program contains the logicc for a simple guessing game. the program choices a random quote and prompts the user to enter the name of the author.
+The program gives you four chances to get the name of the author correct, providing hints each time you get an attempt wrong.